 - Zoom has 156 customers that contribute more than $1 million each in annual recurring revenue.

 “Annual minutes” represents the total cumulative runtime of every Zoom call over the course of a year.
 According to the Zoom Analyst Day presentation, the metric is calculated by taking the total minutes from the final month of the quarter and multiplying by 12.

-3.3 trillion annual meeting minutes are hosted on Zoom (as of September 30, 2020).
+3.3 trillion meeting minutes are hosted on Zoom each year.
 That’s an increase of 65% from the 2 trillion meeting minutes logged in the previous quarter.

-Compared with the same quarter of the previous year, annual Zoom meeting minutes have increased by 3300% in Q3 FY 2021.
+Compared with the same quarter of the previous year, annual Zoom meeting minutes have increased by 3300% in October 2020.